 Interactive music boxes inspired by the Dong minority in rural China

 In a team of ten, we built and run a mobile maker space using local materials in the Hengling village.
-We explored design approaches through observation, embodiment and interviews with locals, and we defined design concepts through brainstorm sessions.
-Finally, we designed and prototyped four interactive music boxes (based on Arduino) and evaluated their usability and cultural representativeness with locals.
+We researched approaches to the design of the music boxes through observation, embodiment and interviews with locals, and we defined design concepts through brainstorming sessions.
+Next, we designed and prototyped four interactive music boxes using Arduino.
+Finally, we conducted usability testing with tourists, and we evaluated their usability and cultural representativeness with locals.
 The process followed a quick iterative design process.